-Additionally, human rights defenders are at constant threat of being arbitrarily arrested by government officials, especially under Prime Minister Narendra Modi's government.
+Additionally, human rights defenders are under constant threat of being arbitrarily arrested by government officials, especially under Prime Minister Narendra Modi's government.
 Modi's government has brandished any criticism on social media, applying an old sedition law that classifies dissident reactions or words as a threat to national security.

 Building a successful network of lawyers across India

 After graduating with a degree in engineering in 1975, Colin Gonsalves immediately switched his vocation to practising law as he became aware of its importance as a tool to address human rights abuses.
 After obtaining a law degree, Gonsalves started his legal practice in Mumbai with a focus on securing workers' rights.
-In the mid-1980s, he and two other colleagues started the Peoples’ Law Centre to provide free legal aid for working class people.
+In the mid-1980s, he and two other colleagues started the Peoples’ Law Centre to provide free legal aid for working-class people.

 Noticing a complete lack of legal aid for India’s poor, Gonsalves and his colleagues began to visit other states, participating in meetings and taking the first steps to form a network of young lawyers and social activists.
 In 1989, his Peoples’ Law Centre was renamed as Human Rights Law Network (HRLN).
 HRLN published books such as Women and the Law and Prisoners’ Rights,' signalling the expansion of the organisation’s mandate from labour law to other branches of public interest law.
 In 1991, the organisation was legally registered as “Socio Legal Information Centre'' with Gonsalves as its Director.
 It remains popularly known in India as HRLN, and today counts 250 lawyers, social workers and staff operating out of 22 offices in the country.
 Gonsalves and HRLN slowly but surely expanded their work to represent indigenous peoples, Dalits (a group of more than 150 million people that suffer from discrimination and cruel treatment under the caste system), slum dwellers, unorganised workers, women and children.
 They also began to advocate for the advancement of disability rights, LGBT+ rights and environmental law.
 Throughout its history, HRLN has focused on using the legal system to achieve practical results for the poor and marginalised sections of society, winning over 1,000 cases.